purpleleaf/ec-mdblist/README.md

 ## English

-Welcome to **Ec Mdblist**, the bridge addon designed to integrate your custom lists into Stremio.
+Welcome to **Mdblist Translator**, the bridge addon designed to integrate your custom lists into Stremio.

 ### 💡 What is MDBList?
 **MDBList** (Movie Database List) is a powerful online service that allows you to create automated and highly customized lists of movies and TV shows.
 You can filter content using a vast array of criteria, including IMDb, Rotten Tomatoes, and Metacritic ratings, release year, popularity, streaming platforms, genres, and much more.